The Vermont Statutes Online

 (B) a requirement for adequate replacement air ducted directly to the combustion area of wood and pellet stoves and fireplaces.

-(B) To provide for flexibility, additional packages which are equivalent to the example package under chapter 9 of the Model Energy Code and which satisfy the performance approach shall be developed by July 1, 1997 and disseminated by the Department of Public Service.
-Each time the RBES are amended by the Commissioner, the Department of Public Service shall develop modified compliance packages which will become available to the public by the date that the amendment becomes effective.
+(B) To provide for flexibility, additional packages that are equivalent to the example package under chapter 9 of the Model Energy Code and that satisfy the performance approach shall be developed by July 1, 1997 and disseminated by the Department of Public Service.
+Each time the RBES are amended by the Commissioner, the Department of Public Service shall develop modified compliance packages that will become available to the public by the date that the amendment becomes effective.

 (5) A home energy rating conducted at the time of construction by a Vermont-accredited home energy rating organization shall be an acceptable means of demonstrating compliance if the rating indicates energy performance equivalent to the RBES.